dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Success seems to be connected with action.
-Successful people keep moving.
-They make mistakes, but they don't quit.**
+**You may be disappointed if you fail, but you are doomed if you don't try.**

-Conrad Hilton
+Beverly Sills